hectorcorrea/webdev-nutshell/tutorial.md

 # Web Development in a Nutshell

 ## What is a web application?
-Broadly speaking a "web application is software that runs in your web browser" (https://aws.amazon.com/what-is/web-application/)
+Broadly [speaking](https://aws.amazon.com/what-is/web-application/) a "web application is software that runs in your web browser".

 Browsers *run* these applications by making requests to a server, processing the responses from the server, and rendering them on your machine.